-While the DAHG (2014) guidance refers to the Southall et al., (2007) thresholds for noise impacts, it is considered the assessment in this report (using the NMFS (2018) and Southall et al., (2019) thresholds) indicates that the proposed measures, in line with the guidance, is appropriate, however the most recent guidance at the time of the surveys will be used.
-Comparable UK guidance (JNCC, 2010) states that if impacts are greater than the distance in the guidance then it should be increased, however, the results of the assessments do not show an exceedance of the standard 500m as referred to in the DAHG (2014) guidance.
+While the DAHG (2014) guidance refers to the Southall et al., (2007) thresholds for noise impacts, the assessment in this report (using the NMFS (2018) and Southall et al., (2019) thresholds) indicates that the proposed measures, in line with the guidance, is appropriate.
+However, the most recent guidance at the time of the surveys will be used.
+Comparable UK guidance (JNCC, 2010) states that if impacts occur at distances which are greater than the distance outlined in the guidance (500m), then the distance of the survey should be increased.
+However, the results of the assessments do not show an exceedance of the standard 500m as referred to in the DAHG (2014) guidance.
 Therefore, there is no indication that anything other than the measures given would be required.